mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

 #### Digital sound

 - This means that sound is expressed and stored digitally
-- Sound : Original analog signal
+- Sound: Original analog signal
-- Digital sound : Conversion of analog signals to digital signals
+- Digital sound: Conversion of analog signals to digital signals

 #### Characteristics of digital sound